KomodoPlatform/NotaryNodes/notarynodes/blackjok3r/README.md

 - Lead role on the scaling test.
 Which lead to LABS and the debugging of MoMoM which has been my major long term focus throughout late 2018 early 2019.
 - Working with jl777 to fix KMDDice and fix various low level CC bottlenecks in the komodod code base.
 Before this full blocks of CC transactions were extremely slow, and basically unusable.
 - Huge numbers of various bug fixes I have forgotten about.
 My github (LABS & blackjok3r) is one of the most active repos in the komodo ecosystem.
 - I am a huge fan of one operator one node.I would rather keep my single node and have any extra spots go to a new operator that deserves a go.
 I was very lucky to get my spot last year, having no experience in this industry at all and having to learn everything from scratch on my own.
-The help I got from the komodo community from people such as jl777, webworker01, dwy, Decker, Alright, ComputerGenie, dukeleto, lukechilds, Emmanuel and Patchkez has been invaluable.
+The help I got from the komodo community from people such as jl777, webworker01, dwy, Decker, Alright, ComputerGenie, dukeleto, lukechilds, Emmanuel and Patchkez has been invaluable (sorry if I missed anyone).
 There is no doubt I couldn't have done it without them.
 I hope voters let some other new people also get this opportunity this coming year.
 This is how komodo will do very well, with a strong and diverse team of operators working as a team.

 #### Region: SH
 - 4x AMD Opteron 6176 12 Core CPU's (48 cores)